ShaopengLiu1/MCIBS556_20FA_project/README.md

 #### Notes:
 1. use abundance matrix for downstream analysis
 2. data sharing:
-   1. Shaopeng currently run data in his lab server, waiting for feedback from ICS helpdesk regarding sharing large files (~30GB) in the ICS server.
+   1. Shaopeng currently run data in his lab server
+   2. How to share files in ICS: email both user id to the i-ask center and the admin will put the 2 accounts into one group
-   2. All scripts will be pushed to the github repo
+   3. All scripts will be pushed to the github repo
 3. please put all finished scripts in the **src** folder and all intermediate files into a separate folder for each task

 #### Check list: